carlos-menezes/Reddit-Post-Flusher/README.md

 ***

-## How to run Reddit Submission Flusher... scheduled.
+## How to run Reddit Post Flusher... scheduled.

 I added a `main_schedule.py` file which can be run once and then left open.
 It will then run every Monday at midnight.
 This would make more sense if you are running the script from a VPS — if you decide to run this script from home, just manually run `main.py` when needed.